Reading Time: 5 minutes

 5. It’s an Awesome Adventure

 Slalomers talk a lot about adventure.
-It’s a core value, it’s attributed to a famous quote from one of the Founding Fathers and it continues to be part of the culture, even beyond a company-wide career development framework roll out late last year.
-My adventure was staccato-ed by several milestones: the on-boarding, the digital campaign, Q2 ’20, Practice leadership, the short leave for extreme self-care, the return & transition and joining the regional-going-global experience delivery team.
+It’s a core value, it’s often attributed to a famous quote from one of the Founding Fathers and it continues to be part of the culture, even beyond a company-wide career development framework rolled out late last year.
+My adventure was staccato-ed by several milestones: the on-boarding, the digital campaign, the COVID chaos of Q2 ’20, Practice leadership, the short leave for extreme self-care, the return & transition and joining the regional-going-global experience delivery team.
 There is plenty of work to go around and I am confident that my adventure would have kept on going.

 It’s difficult to leave a good place and its terrific people.

 My next adventure is, I have heard, no surprise.
 I am making a shift to focus exclusively on the automotive and mobility industry.
-At a moment in time where it is experiencing monumental shifts that will have significant societal impacts, it’s the place I choose to dedicate my efforts and expertise.
-More real soon.
+At a moment in time where it is experiencing monumental shifts that will have significant societal impacts for decades to come, it’s the place I choose to dedicate my efforts and expertise.

-But for now, it’s Au Revoir, until we meet again.
+But for now, it’s Au Revoir.
+Until we meet again.
+Hugs.
 KIT, Slalom.